-- (a) The requirements of IAS 1 to provide a Statement of Cash flows for the year; - (b) The requirements of IAS 1 to provide a statement of compliance with IFRS; - (c) The requirements of IAS 1 to disclose information on the management of capital; - (d) The requirements of paragraphs 30 and 31 of IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to disclose new IFRS's that have been issued but are not yet effective; - (e) The requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member; - (f) The requirements of paragraph 17 of IAS 24 Related Party Disclosures to disclose key management personnel compensation; - (g) The requirements of IFRS 7 to disclose financial instruments; and
+- (a) The requirements of IAS 1 'Presentation of Financial Statements' to provide a Statement of Cash flows for the year; - (b) The requirements of IAS 1 to provide a statement of compliance with IFRS; - (c) The requirements of IAS 1 to disclose information on the management of capital; - (d) The requirements of paragraphs 30 and 31 of IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors' to disclose new IFRS's that have been issued but are not yet effective;

-Notes to the Financial Statements for the Year Ended 31 March 2023 (continued)
+Notes to the Financial Statements for the Year Ended 31 March 2024 (continued)

-- (h) The requirements of paragraphs 91-99 of IFRS 13 Fair Value Measurement to disclose information of fair value valuation techniques and inputs; - (i) The requirements of IAS 1 to provide a Balance Sheet at the beginning of the year in the event of a prior year adjustment.
+- (e) The requirements in IAS 24 Related Party Disclosures to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member; - (f) The requirements of paragraph 17 of IAS 24 to disclose key management personnel compensation; - (g) The requirements of IFRS 7 'Financial Instruments: Disclosures' to disclose financial instruments; and - (h) The requirements of paragraphs 91-99 of IFRS 13 'Fair Value Measurement' to disclose information of fair value valuation techniques and inputs; - (i) The requirements of IAS 1 to provide a Balance Sheet at the beginning of the year in the event of a prior year adjustment.

-The Company has taken advantage of the exemption under S.408 of the Companies Act 2006, to prepare an individual profit and loss account where Group accounts are prepared.
+The Company has taken advantage of the exemption under section 105, paragraph (11) of Companies (Jersey) Law 1991, to prepare an individual profit and loss account where Group accounts are prepared.